Attack Of The Cicadas 2025 Map, FAQ And Tips

 Cicadas are large insects known for two things: their incredible buzzing song and their fascinating life cycle.
 Imagine a bug that spends years underground as a nymph, quietly sipping on tree sap through a straw-like mouthpart.
 When soil temperatures reach 64 degrees Fahrenheit, they emerge in a massive wave, transforming into big-eyed, winged adults.

 Their loud song, produced by vibrating special organs in their abdomen, is their way of attracting mates.
-After a short, above-ground party (usually about four to six weeks), they lay eggs and the cycle starts anew.
+After a short, above-ground party (usually about four to six weeks), they lay eggs and the cycle starts again.

 Cicada nymph representing the cicada life cycle.